-No participants - is that a pro or a con?
+No participation from non-members - is that a pro or a con?
 In this case pro.
 Is this only desire where there is a short timeline?

 Option 6 - Committee of the whole

 Council is the manager of the process, shouldn't be doing the actual policy development.